cloud-lada/.github/profile/README.md

 # Cloud Lada

-This repository contains all code used to track our trip to Mongolia for the 2023 [Mongol Rally](https://www.theadventurists.com/adventures/mongol-rally/).
+This organisation contains all code used to track our trip to Mongolia for the 2023 [Mongol Rally](https://www.theadventurists.com/adventures/mongol-rally/).